Meat on Drugs

 "The short answer is overuse of antibiotics...It is livestock producers, however, who use the vast majority of antibiotics produced in the United States.
 An estimated 70 percent of antibiotics and related drugs produced in this country are used for nontherapeutic purposes such as accelerating animal growth and compensating for overcrowded and unsanitary conditions on large-scale confinement facilities known as 'factory farms'."
 (Union of Concerned Scientists)

-"A World Health Organization (who) Report on Infectious Diseases published in 2000 expressed alarm at the spread of multidrug-resistant infectious disease agents, and pointed to food as a major source of antimicrobial-resistant bacteria."
+Putting Meat on the Table "A World Health Organization (WHO) Rport on Infectious Diseases published in 2000 expressed alarm at the spread of multidrug-resistant infectious disease agents, and pointed to food as a major source of antimicrobial-resistant bacteria."
+Click here for full article

 |